 In Rig Veda, we come across the triple term: Satyam Rtam Brhat.
 It is one of the most important religious conceptions of Rig Veda.
-The three terms are explained by Sri Aurobindo in his book: The Secrets of the Veda.
+Sri Aurobindo explains these terms in his book: The Secrets of the Veda.

 In other words, Satyam is the reality of divine essence; Rtam is the reality in action or the manifestation of the divine essence; Brhat is the reality of existence in its entirety or vastness.
 Internally, Satyam indicates the truth of being; Rtam indicates the truth of knowledge and action; Brhat indicates the illuminated consciousness the nature of which is wide and large.